About Cabrini Research

 Every year the Senior Medical Staff Association at Cabrini offers competitive research scholarships to Monash University third and fourth year Bachelor of Medical Science and Doctor of Medicine (MD) students undertaking clinical placements at Cabrini.
 The research scholarship program offers students experience in undertaking research and the opportunity to work within a research team.
 The entire program, from scholarship application, ethics and governance of research and research data collection, through to publication and dissemination at a research forum, is invaluable experience for the medical students and encourages them to make an ongoing commitment to research in their medical careers.

-The Best Medical Student Presentation Award for the most exceptional presentation delivered annually in the Cabrini Research Sessions.
+The Best Medical Student Presentation Award is given for the most exceptional presentation delivered annually in the Cabrini Research Sessions.

 Past winners